 In April 2022 we were able to go into Mr Chapple at the Old Synagogue on South Terrace to see the wonderful dog mural inside.
 We also wandered further down Norfolk Street looking for and finding the massive mural of Sam Kerr by Fieldy - unfortunately the light wasn't in our favour.

 From here we wandered along Norfolk Lane and then took Essex Lane where you will find incredible murals stretching the length of the rear of The Monk Brewery & Kitchen.

 You could spend hours just looking at all the fine detail in "Horatio's Wall" by Horatio T Birdbath, located on the rear (Market Street side) of Gino's Cafe & Trattoria.
+This is an ever evolving piece and if you are lucky you will find the artist at work.
 He has also done planter boxes on Market and William Streets and posts in Kings Square.

 Head back along the Cappuccino Strip taking South Terrace Piazza through to Paddy Troy Mall.
 Wander up and down and enjoy the art work at the rear of Benny's Bar, the Newport Hotel and the Federal Hotel.